How to ID and Remove Chickweed.

 Mouse-Ear | Dark to grey green | Cover soft hairs | Forked and hairy | Perennial | Slightly notched |

-A good way to distinguish Common Chickweed from other plants is if you pull the stem until it breaks.
+- A good way to distinguish this plant from other plants is if you pull the stem until it breaks.
 With Chickweed the stem doesn’t break but stretches.

 Reproduction of Chickweed.

-Most seedlings emerge from the soil at depths of less than 25 mm, and have a maximum emergence depth of 50 mm.
+- Most seedlings emerge from the soil at depths of less than 25 mm.
+They dont emerge from depper than 50 mm.

-- Chickweeds flower and seed within 2 to 3 months of germination.
+- It flowers and seed within 2 to 3 months of germination.

 How to Remove Common Chickweed.